SoftFx/AlgoBots/100YearPortfolio/README.md

 ## Description
 The bot opens/closes Limit orders so that total amount of money invested by Symbol (orders + positions) is equal to the percentage of the account balance in *Portfolio* every N minutes.
-Is the equity loss is critical the bot will be stopped.
+If the equity loss is critical the bot will be stopped.

 ## Required Links
 **For bot running you have to create Google Sheet with Configuration.**